Transcatheter Aortic Valve Replacement (TAVR)

 A catheter delivers a collapsed replacement heart valve to the site of the faulty valve.
 Once at the valve site, the new valve is expanded and lodged in place.
 It also pins the old valve leaflets against the artery walls out of the way as it takes over the valve function.

 What are the advantages of TAVR?

-Because it’s a minimally invasive procedure, patients usually have shorter hospital stays and faster recovery than with traditional open-heart surgery.
+Because TAVR is a minimally invasive procedure, patients usually have less pain, less blood loss, lower risk for complications, shorter hospital stays and faster recovery than with traditional open-heart surgery.